 - Exchange rate on the day of the calculation; and

 - Date of calculation.

-For residential mortgages the point of sale and offer KFIs will be updated to produce an illustration of the impacts of a 20% adverse movement in exchange rates.
+For residential mortgages the point of sale and offer KFIs have been updated to produce an illustration of the impacts of a 20% adverse movement in exchange rates.

-Our straightforward guide to mortgages (page 6) has been updated with a new section to explain foreign currency mortgages and our approach in managing the risks.
+Our straightforward guide to mortgages (page 6) has a section to explain foreign currency mortgages and our approach in managing the risks.

 Once the mortgage completes we’ll monitor the exchange rates.
 If there’s an adverse movement by 20% or more we’ll issue your client a letter explaining how the exchange rates have changed, and who to contact if they’re having any difficulties paying their mortgage.

-MCD introduces a legislative framework for Consumer Buy to Let (CBTL).
+MCD introduced a legislative framework for Consumer Buy to Let (CBTL).
 This covers the small number of Buy to Lets where the borrower has not entered into the mortgage contract for business/investment purposes.

-Buy to Let mortgages for business/investment purposes are not covered by the new MCD rules.
+Buy to Let mortgages for business/investment purposes are not covered by the MCD rules.
 This type of mortgage will be known as Investment Buy to Let.

 - We’ll offer both Investment BTL and CBTL mortgages.

 - We’ll continue to use the same lending policy, rental coverage calculation and products for both.